Home

 Define strategic planning in terms of your product strategy; all the rest (price, promotion and place) revolve around the product.

 You need to build a strategy program that helps you grow your market share.
-There are a number of ways to do this: you can grow through market strategies, sales strategies, price strategies, promotion strategies, distribution strategies, and product strategies (and there are more growth strategies to uncover).
+There are a number of ways to do this: you can grow through market strategies, sales strategies, price strategies, promotion strategies, distribution strategies (known as 'place' in the 4 Ps of Marketing). and product strategies (and there are more growth strategies to uncover).

 Product development needs to consider the buyer, the buyer needs and how the product's benefits meet those needs, the product's position (product positioning) in the market, and what unique advantage the product introduces into the market.